Materials-Consortia/OPTIMADE/optimade.rst

 ~~~~~~~~

 Below follows an example of a dense response for a partial list data of integer values.
+The request returns a slice of data starting from index 10 up to and including index 20, with a step of 2.
-The request returns the first three items and provides the next-marker link to continue fetching data:
+This response provides the first three values of that slice (corresponding to indices 10, 12, and 14) and includes a next-marker link to fetch subsequent data:

 .. code:: jsonl